valeskini/bazzite-nognome/README.md

-# bazzite-nvidia-nognome
+# bazzite-nognome

-This is a customized version of bazzite-nvidia which adds back KDE Discover, removes bazaar gnome-disks and ptyxis. __This image will only work with NVIDIA GPUs (old driver).__
+This is a customized version of bazzite which adds back KDE Discover, removes bazaar gnome-disks and ptyxis.

 If you do rebase to this image, please remember to __disable automatic updates in system settings__ as you should be doing updates through `ujust update`.
 I've experienced issues with Discover when it tried automatically updating flatpaks.